ibm-cloud-docs/api-handbook/design/models.md

 *  Nullability: If the field may contain an explicitly `null` value
 *  Mutability: If the field may be explicitly changed via the API
 *  Rules: Any constraints on the field's values in addition to ones imposed by its type

+Fields MUST be defined with the above information.
+If field names are unknown in advance and system behavior does not rely on any specific fields, a [dictionary](/docs/api-handbook?topic=api-handbook-types#dictionary) type should be used instead of a model.
+Models MUST NOT include fields whose names are not predetermined.
+{:note: .note}

 ### Field types
 {: #field-types}